 Active Cyber™: Why is composability such a difficult challenge when it comes to high assurance systems?
 What types of conditions or properties must be present and verified for a module to be composable?

 Dr. Richards: Composability implies the ability to take separately developed components to integrate them into a system without unwanted emergent properties.
 To achieve this one needs to have syntactic and semantic alignment of the interfaces and being able to understand all of the interactions and interdependencies among the components.
 Standardized interfaces address the syntactic alignment, but sometimes fall short on semantic alignment.
 The interactions and interdependencies are more insidious.
 Software developers make all sorts of implicit assumptions.
 These can and do include the programming model of the source language they are using and the behavior of hardware.
-Capturing interdependencies that is invisible to the developer is very difficult.
+Capturing interdependencies that are invisible to the developer is very difficult.

 Active Cyber™: What types of research advances are you building on and looking to create as part of the HACMS efforts?
 What tools are you looking to develop as part of the HACMS effort and why?